Lerby Eliandry

-Lerby Eliandry Pong Babu (born 21 November 1991) is an Indonesian professional footballer who plays as a striker for Liga 1 club Bali United.
+Lerby Eliandry Pong Babu (born 21 November 1991) is an Indonesian professional footballer who plays as a striker for Championship club Persiku Kudus.

 Club career

 Bali United

 Lerby started his career in 2015 Indonesia Super League with a good record.
 He made three goals in two games, and he managed to equal his total goal scores in last season.
 Lerby scored all three goals for Bali United against Perseru Serui and Persipura Jayapura.

-Borneo FC
+Borneo Samarinda

 Lerby joined in early 2016. and made his debut in the 2016 East Kalimantan Governor Cup and 2016 Indonesia Soccer Championship A. Lerby scored his debut in the seventh week against Persegres Gresik United.
 He coming as a substitute.

 Return to Bali United

 On 5 January 2020, it was confirmed that Lerby would re-join Bali United, signing a year contract.
 He made his league debut on 1 March 2020 in a match against Persita Tangerang.
 On 6 March 2020, Lerby scored his first goal for Bali United against Barito Putera in the 66th minute.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.